Jim-Karanja/se-assignment-1-setting-up-your-developer-environment-Jim-Karanja/README.md

 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.

+problem encounterd only when installing flutter SDK I consulted members of the plp may cohort I managed to know I had added the environmental variables wrongly

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.